OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

  const orderElement=document.getElementById('orderContent');
 ```
 To open the dialog, add an event listener for the button `btnTaskModule`.
-Paste below code in the dislayUI() function in the end, before closing the `try`.
+Paste below code in the dislayUI() function in the end, before closing the `try` block.

 ```javascript
  btnTaskModuleElement.addEventListener('click',  ev => {